Literature and sex

 The Waste Land is a mystical desperate hope for “shantih” – the peace that passes understanding – and the fragmentation of personality and society.

-Eliot may be one of the English language’s greatest poet and critic, but appears sexually immature.
+Eliot may be one of the English language’s greatest poet and critic, but appears sexually immature and repressed.

 Dylan Thomas #